-26.005G Theory and Method in the Humanities and Social Sciences
+26,005G Theory and Method in the Humanities and Social Sciences

 Major theoretical and methodological issues integral to cultural and interdisciplinary studies with particular reference to media studies.
-Topics include: the role of values in social scientific research; debates over the concepts of empiricism, positivism and historicism; the influence of Marx on modern social theory; the theories and ideas of the 'Frankfurt School'; Structuralism and Post-Structuralism; developments in psychoanalytic analysis; the role of ideology in social relations.
-Aims to provide a sound theoretical and methodological background for students undertaking advanced study and research in the humanities and social sciences.
+Topics include: the concepts of bias and objectivity and the role of values in social scientific research; Marxism and cultural analysis debates over the concepts of empiricism, positivism and historicism; the theories and ideas of the 'Frankfurt School' and Althusser; Structuralism and Post-Structuralism; the semiotic analysis and its linguistic background; the concept of ideology and its role in social relations.
+Alms to provide a sound theoretical and methodological background for students undertaking advanced study and research in the humanities and social sciences.